k2view-academy/K2View-Academy/articles/34_JMX_statistics/01_JMX_overview.md

 # JMX Overview

 ## What is JMX?

-Fabric is tightly integrated with JMX (Java Management Extensions), a Java technology that enables comprehensive monitoring and management of applications at runtime.
+Fabric is tightly integrated with JMX (Java Management Extensions), a Java technology that enables monitoring and management of applications at runtime.
 JMX uses objects called MBeans (Managed Beans) to expose data and resources from the Fabric runtime.

-## Why Enable JMX Monitoring in Fabric?

-When working with Fabric nodes in production, enabling JMX allows you to monitor resource consumption per service, identify performance bottlenecks, and make informed decisions about resource allocation and implementation optimization.

-JMX data also provides valuable insight into the behavior of specific objects in your project — including LUIs, Web Services, Jobs, Broadway flows, and other functions that you need to monitor operationally.

 ## What Can I Monitor with JMX?